By Gilly Carr

 John Joseph Le Caer was born in Guernsey on 11 August 1900.
 At the start of the Occupation he was living in the parish of St Martin and worked as a self-employed builder and decorator.
 He was married to Marie Louise Le Caer née Wesley, and had a son in the Royal Navy.
 It seems that Le Caer’s wife had evacuated to the UK because her name is omitted from his 1942 Registration and Identification of Persons Order form, which asked for her name if she was still in the Channel Islands.

-Le Caer comes to our attention because, he was given a sentence of ten days hard labour for ‘photographing in the open’, and was imprisoned in Guernsey from 24 May 1941 to 3 June 1941.
+Le Caer comes to our attention because he was given a sentence of ten days hard labour for ‘photographing in the open’, and was imprisoned in Guernsey from 24 May 1941 to 3 June 1941.
 Later in the Occupation, on 14 April 1944, he was sentenced by army tribunal in Guernsey to nine months’ imprisonment for receiving stolen goods.
 He was sentenced on the same day for the same offence as Gerald Domaille, who received a year’s sentence.
-Le Caer’s presence is noted in Guernsey Prison from 25 April to 28 April 1944.
+Le Caer’s presence is noted in Guernsey Prison from 25 April to 28 April 1944; Frank Falla notes his presence in his prison diary, and we learn that Le Caer was deported on 12 May.

 Le Caer was sent first to Caen Prison, from where he was transferred to Dijon Prison.
 On 15 May 1944, Le Caer arrived in Fort d’Hautville Prison in Dijon.
 On 24 August 1944, he was transferred to Dijon Prison once again, before being sent to Germany.